jceme/Logging/README.md

 The logging configuration consists of a global configuration (i.e. all items in the root object) and separate configurations for each output logger to create (i.e. each item in the `loggers` array).
 Options are taken from the specific logger config if available, else from the global config or otherwise using the default values.
+This means that configuration is merged, where logger-specific options override global options.

 **Note** that level configuration is not merged but replaced!